ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 continuing with the release.
 Make sure your style, tests and documentation checks are passing too.

-Create a new branch for the version you want to release:
+Create a new branch for the version you want to release with:

 .. code-block:: text